State Taxes

 Email: fwinformation@vermont.gov

 Vermont Green Mountain Passport Lifetime Pass for Resident Veterans: Vermont resident Veterans who received an honorable discharge are eligible for a $2 lifetime Green Mountain Passport.
 The passport authorizes free day entry at Vermont State Parks, historic sites and fully state sponsored events.
-Green Mountain Passports are only available from local city or town clerk's offices.
+Green Mountain Passports are only available from local town clerk offices.

 Vermont Town Clerk Directory